solo-io/supergloo/docs/content/getting_started/enterprise.md

 Now you're all set up with a fully-functioning, multicluster Gloo Mesh Enteprise environment.
 Skip this section if you're interested in using this environment to explore the other features Gloo Mesh has to offer.

-The Gloo Mesh management plane and registered clusters each require separate clean up steps.
+The Gloo Mesh management plane and registered clusters each require separate cleanup steps.
 Administrators can deregister all clusters or individual clusters from the system and uninstall the management plane components.

-### Deregister clusters
+### Deregister the remote clusters

 To deregister a cluster, you must uninstall the `enterprise-agent` running on the remote cluster as well as the corresponding KubernetesCluster resource on the management cluster.
 Like cluster registration, meshctl can handle this for you.